 The Basic Technical Writing Certificate consists of three courses that have been developed for those entering into the field for the first time or those in the downsized IT industry.
-The program is Instructor-Led, meaning you learn from highly qualified industry and tech writing university faculty.
-Now in its 12 th year, our program has been designed for those who lack sufficient experience in the field or those who want to enhance existing careers in technical writing or move in a new direction within the corporate workplace.
+The Certificate in Technical Writing program is Instructor-Led, meaning you learn from highly qualified industry and tech writing university faculty.
+Now in its 15th year, our program has been designed for those who lack sufficient experience in the field or those who want to enhance existing careers in technical writing or move in a new direction within the corporate workplace.
 (See Below Outlook for Technical Writers Bureau of Labor Statistics)

 The certificate is specifically focused for the following: